-1 Introduction
+1.0 Introduction

-The Tunney's Pasture Interpretation Framework (Framework) supports the implementation of the Tunney's Pasture Master Plan.
-The Framework situates interpretation as a vital tool in the heritage conservation toolbox for protecting and honouring the cultural heritage of Tunney's Pasture over the long term.
-It complements other heritage conservation actions, such as the retention of FHPs and physical landscape elements.
+Essence of Place - Tunney's Pasture Interpretation Framework (Interpretation Framework) supports the implementation of the Tunney's Pasture Master Plan, as amended.
+The Interpretation Framework situates interpretation as a vital tool in the heritage conservation toolbox for protecting and honouring the cultural heritage of Tunney's Pasture over the long term.
+It complements other heritage conservation actions, such as the retention of Federal Heritage Properties and physical landscape elements.

-The Framework is focused on the initial development phase to be directed by Canada Lands Company (CLC), which will oversee the production of a full Interpretation Plan, not only for the public realm of Tunney's Pasture, including its landscaping, public experiences, art, and infrastructure, but also to support community involvement in choosing themes and becoming active in communicating and protecting the heritage value of the area.
+The Framework is focused on the initial development phase to be directed by Canada Lands Company (CLC), which will oversee the production of a full interpretation and commemoration plan, not only for the public realm of Tunney's Pasture, including its landscaping, public experiences, art, and infrastructure, but also to support community involvement in choosing themes and becoming active in communicating and protecting the heritage value of the area.